gracew/widget-proxy/README.md

 ## Tests

-The tests rely on generated mocks:
+The tests rely on mocks which are generated via:
 ```
 go generate ./...
 ```